 “Alright buster, this bucket of bolts is ready to roll!”
 Randall bumped Mox out of the navigation seat with her hip.

 She braided her sandy blond hair into a golden spiral that decreased at the rate of 1.61803398875 until it centered itself perfectly at the back of her head.
 Mox took note of this repeated form found throughout nature, now being recreated by a synthetic being.
 He slid into the captain’s chair, his long green tail uncomfortably hanging off the side.

 “…a hell of a time working our way through the dark matter clouds.”
 Randall turned around and winked a triple pupilled eye at Mox, knowing full well he appreciated her being in perfect alignment with his thinking.

-They came to a clearing with several small size boulders.
+They came to a clearing with three small boulders.

 “I think the right one.”
-Mox countered in the galactic game of three card monte.
+Mox countered in their galactic game of three-card monte.

-No sooner had they spoke, when two beautiful yet grotesque creatures became visible crawling on the surface of the middle asteroid.
+No sooner had he spoke, when two beautiful yet grotesque creatures became visible crawling on the surface of the middle asteroid.
 They pulsed with dancing rainbows of bioluminescent light.
-Their bodies were slimy and bulgy and shaped like crustaceans that had lost their shells.
+Their bodies were slimy and bulgy like crustaceans without their shells.
 Their heads were all mouth with jagged oversized teeth.
 Eight appendages worked in unison to move them around.

 “Kalgirrites!”
-Randall thought and it was transmitted to both Mox and Wave.
+Randall thought and transmitted to both Mox and Wave.